oktadev/okta-blog/_source/_posts/2021-02-26-unity-webgl-playfab-authorization.md

 using UnityEngine.Networking;
 ```

-Next, create a new class called `OAuth` and declare the needed instance variables to hold the client’s OAuth configuration.
+Next, create a new class called `OAuth` and declare the needed instance variables to hold the client's OAuth configuration.

 > Note: The instance variables could pull from a preferred configuration solution, or be exposed to the editor for configuration if desired.